adamisom/collab-canvas/docs/architecture.md

 #### Authentication & Authorization

-- Firebase Anonymous Auth (MVP)
+- Firebase Google Sign-In (OAuth 2.0)
 - All database operations require authentication
-- Users can modify any rectangle (collaborative editing)
+- Users can modify shapes they created or shapes created by others (collaborative editing)
+- Database security rules enforce user ownership and permissions
 - Selection is per-user and exclusive

 #### Database Security Rules